dipendra-sharma/nanobanana-cli/README.md

 # The AI will figure out the best approach
-nb "create a beautiful sunset landscape" nb "make a logo with a rocket ship" nb "generate 3 images of a futuristic robot" nb "photorealistic mountain scenery at golden hour"
+nb "create a beautiful sunset landscape" nb "make a logo with a rocket ship" nb "generate a futuristic robot" nb "photorealistic mountain scenery at golden hour"
 ```